A 2000 km JOURNEY BY SEA KAYAK ALONG THE QUEENSLAND COAST

-An example of which occurred near Wreck Rock, (lat/long) where I got pounded under the 5 foot curl of a fat breaking wave, myself and all deck gear got spat out of the boat and this only occurred through the ignorance of complacency, I wasn’t paying attention.
+An example of which occurred near Wreck Rock, (24° 18.9 S ~ 151° 57.9 E) where I got pounded under the 5 foot curl of a fat breaking wave.
+Myself and all the deck gear got spat out of the boat, and this only occurred through the ignorance of complacency, I simply wasn’t paying attention.

 Our instructor who worked with us, Dave Demnar, was our brilliant training resource and the inspiration and motivation for me to become a Sea Kayaking Instructor and he became a firm friend as well.

-We spent time in the surf zones of various beaches on warm lovely days having fun going out, coming in, getting rolled etc. And then as time passed, to try and ensure an understanding of what the real world could be like, we would take things into surf when it was cold and after a full day of exhaustive training and wouldn’t you know it, it was not quite as much fun.
+We spent time in the surf zones of various beaches on lovely warm days having fun going out, coming in, getting rolled etc. And then as time passed, to try and ensure an understanding of what the real world could be like, we would take things into surf when it was cold and big, and after a full day of exhaustive training, wouldn’t you know it, it was not quite as much fun.
 In fact, the monsters got bigger and much closer and to be honest I have no idea how our feet stayed attached to our legs.

 Any way, before all this, at the charities AGM I presented to the members at large our plans to paddle our hand made, wooden Sea Kayaks 2000km up the coast of Queensland and offered for them to use the event as a PR tool.
 Quite a few present did not understand the size and scope of the project, which in hind sight was probably a very good thing and some thought, as we did, that it sounded very exciting, however, most simply thought us quite insane.